dennismohan/angular-save-screen/README.md

 # angular-save-screen
 An angular directive that listens for click events. on click it will launch a overlay with a loading icon.

 The saving screen directive currently depends on JQuery as well as Bootstrap.
-I plan on creating the following flavors of the directive:angular material, material design lite, and sometime in the future a style independent (icons and button styles will be part set as attributes).
-As well as removing the JQuery dependency.

 <h2 style="margin-top:10px">Directions</h2>